 CNC machining as a manufacturing process encompasses the use of many tools.
 These tools are unique, yet they are diverse.
 This means that each one is applicable in different capabilities.
 Of the many tools used in CNC machining, two tools people confuse for each other are the jig and fixture.

 In order to demystify the confusion in jig vs fixture, this article will introduce the tools in terms of their types, differences, and uses.
-Of course, in the end, you will be able to answer the question of what are jigs and fixtures used for?
+In the end, you will be able to answer the question of what are jigs and fixtures used for?
 Ready to immerse yourself in knowledge?
 Let’s get right on it!

 What is a Jig?

 A jig is a device used in securing a workpiece and machine part on a workstation.
-It is secured to the CNC machine tools such as a cutter, where it dictates the location and motion.
+It is secured to the CNC machine tools such as a lathe cutting tool, where it dictates the location and motion.
 That means, in a way, it guides such machining tools.
 Jigs are unique such that when they move, the tool becomes stationary.

 Types of Jigs

 Jigs are common devices in CNC machining, and they come in different and various types.
 Below are the common types of jigs used in machining operations.

 - Template Jigs: These jigs are simple and ideal due to their accuracy.
 They also have tremendous speed.
 However, machinists use them more for accuracy than speed.
 Template jigs are used in many ways.
 For example, you can fit them over, or into the workpiece.
 However, they are not usually clamped.